 4.1.2 Materials and procedure

 Participants were presented with an utterance u (e.g., “It must be raining”) and asked to both rate the probability of the state of affairs p obtaining (e.g., it is raining) and to select one out of five pieces of evidence that the speaker most likely had about p in choosing the utterance.
 On each trial, participants first saw two context sentences: “You are in a windowless room.
 Your friend X walks in and says: [...],” where “X” was a randomly generated name.
-Participants then saw one of the utterances from Experiment 2 that “X” produced, e.g., “It must be raining.”
-They were then asked about the strength of their belief in p: “How likely do you think it is that it is raining?” and adjusted a slider with endpoints labeled “impossible” (coded as 0) and “certain” (coded as 1) in response.
+Participants then saw one of the utterances from Experiment 2 that “X” produced (e.g., “It must be raining”).
+They were then asked about the strength of their belief in p: “How likely do you think it is that it is raining?” and adjusted a slider with endpoints labeled “impossible” (coded as 0) and “certain” (coded as 1).
 Once they indicated their belief in p, the five potential pieces of evidence previously used in Experiments 1 and 2 were shown and participants were asked to choose the one the speaker likely had: “How do you think X knows about the rain?”

 Participants provided one set of judgments for each domain, resulting in four trials per participant.
 Each participant saw each type of utterance (English: bare, must, probably, might; German: bare, muss, wohl, vermutlich) across trials.
 Utterance types were randomly distributed across domains.
 Trial order was randomized, as was the order in which pieces of evidence were displayed.